aesthetic-suite/framework/docs/style/api.md

 > Renderer#renderFontFace(fontFace: FontFace, options?: RenderOptions): string

 Renders a _font face object_ as a `@font-face` at-rule and returns the font family name.
-The `fontFamily` property is required.
+If the `fontFamily` property is not defined, a unique collision-free one will be generated.

 ```ts
 const fontFamily = renderer.renderFontFace({